citlali-trigos-raczkowski/migrant-data-visualization/README.md

     - [ ] Make list of words to search for
     - [ ] Identify what we want to narrow down to
     - [ ] Look at the data of common words, see if we can extract something
-- [ ] Make a website: streamlit.io
+- [x] Make a website: streamlit.io
-    - [ ] See how to embed the visualization into the website
+    - [x] See how to embed the visualization into the website
-    - [ ] Write a column to explain our project
+    - [ ] Write a column to explain our project -- in progress
 - [ ] Presentation

 # How to run the app.py script

-Enter the scripts folder and run streamlit
+Enter the src folder and run streamlit
 ```
-cd scripts/
+cd src/
 streamlit run app.py
 ```